dolphindb/api-cplusplus/README.md

 cout<<result->getString()<<endl;
  ```

-The run method above returns the result of the sum function, which accepts a Vector of type Double and creates a Double Vector via Util::createVector(DT_DOUBLE, 3).
+The run method above returns the result of the sum function, which accepts a Double Vector via Util::createVector(DT_DOUBLE, 3).

 The first parameter of the run method is the function name of string type, the second parameter is the vector of ConstantSP type (the Constant class is the base class of all types in DolphinDB), and the output of sum is Double type.